 Enter the infamous START to SCALE-UP dilemma.
 The technology platform that was sufficient to kick-off your business initially has become increasingly problematic to serve the next-level business objectives.
 Problems that drill down to the core fundamentals of the underlying technology platform.

 Breaking through the start to scale-up dilemma requires a new kind of technology leadership.

-What needs to happen is to bring back the same speed, agility, cost-effectiveness, and excitement like in the start-up days.
+What needs to happen is to bring back the same speed, agility, cost-effectiveness, and excitement as in the start-up days.

-This can only be done by reshaping the ever growing platform into new smaller pieces to allow for new start-up like dynamics.
-Facing the start to scale-up dilemma essentially implies growing bigger by organising smaller.
+This can only be done by reshaping the ever-growing platform into new smaller pieces to allow for new startup alike dynamics.
+Facing the start-to-scale-up dilemma essentially implies growing bigger by organising smaller.

 As it sounds simple, it is a complex transformation as re-engineering the core platform may never compromise the running money-making platform in uptime and integrity.

-Breaking through the start to scale-up dilemma requires a different kind of technology leadership to cut through all the complexities and interdependencies from business strategy to operational running technologies.
+Breaking through the start-to-scale-up dilemma requires a different kind of technology leadership.
+One that cuts through all the complexities and interdependencies from business strategy to operational running technologies.

-Our integral solution challenges and addresses the technology architecture, organisation, processes and culture all together.
-Enabling new output-driven productivities in co-development over multiple locaties and cloud-driven scalabilities in running operations.
+Our integral solution challenges and addresses the technology architecture, organisation, processes, and culture altogether.
+Enabling new output-driven productivities in co-development over multiple locations and cloud-driven scalabilities in running operations.

-Nowadays enabling local co-development on a one-central platform is crucial to compete on an international e-commerce stage.
-Our approach addresses the core of the technology center from architecture to organisational breakdown to new way of working by self-managed remote team.
+Nowadays, enabling local co-development on a one-central platform is crucial to compete on an international e-commerce stage.
+Our approach addresses the core of the technology center from architecture to organisational breakdown to new ways of working through self-managed remote teams.

-It will set the pathway for new scale-up levels were lead-time to market of new development and resilient operations can thrive again, serviced by world-wide engineering talent regardless of location or coding technologies.
+It will set the pathway for new scale-up levels where lead-time to market of new development and resilient operations can thrive again, serviced by worldwide engineering talent regardless of location or coding technologies.
 It is time to RE:innovate.